 The San Diego Business Journal’s List of the Largest Independent Caterers is ranked by the gross catering sales for 1999 in San Diego County.
 In 1999, the combined gross catering sales for the top 15 caterers amounted to $37.8 million, an increase of 10 percent from the previous year.

-Finances notwithstanding, Larry Rinehart, owner and executive chef of TK & A; Rinehart Customer Catering, Inc., No. 10 on The List, said corporate catering appears to be leveling off.
+Finances notwithstanding, Larry Rinehart, owner and executive chef of TK & A; Rinehart Custom Catering, Inc., No. 10 on The List, said corporate catering appears to be leveling off.

 “The industry is currently in a quiet state,” Rinehart said.

-He said business is still very good, but believed spending on corporate events is slower than what it was three to five years ago.- Half The Clients Are Commercial Accounts
+He said business is still very good, but believed spending on corporate events is slower than what it was three to five years ago.

 Commercial catering accounts make up approximately half of Rinehart’s business.
 His catering business’ gross catering sales are $1.34 million.